-Convenience translation: Solely for the convenience of the reader, the financial statements as of and for the year ended March 31, 2024 have been translated into United States dollars (neither the presentation currency nor the functional currency of the Group) based on the reference rate in the City of Mumbai on March 31, 2024, for cable transfers in Indian rupees as published by the Reserve Bank of India which was ₹ 83.3739 per \$1.00.
-No representation is made that the Indian rupee amounts have been, could have been or could be converted into United States dollar at such a rate or at any other rate on March 31, 2024 or at any other date.
+Convenience translation : Solely for the convenience of the reader, the financial statements as of and for the year ended March 31, 2025 have been translated into United States dollars (neither the presentation currency nor the functional currency of the Group) based on the reference rate in the City of Mumbai on March 31, 2025, for cable transfers in Indian rupees as published by the Reserve Bank of India which was ₹ 85.5814 per \$1.00.
+No representation is made that the Indian rupee amounts have been, could have been or could be converted into United States dollar at such a rate or at any other rate on March 31, 2025 or at any other date.
+Due to rounding off, the translated numbers presented throughout the document may not add up precisely to the totals.